How to build an astronomy accessories case

 The upturned lid forms a tray – useful for temporarily placing lens caps and small items on, but which can also form a small chart table.

-We designed it to accommodate an A4 sheet so we could use printed charts.
+We designed it to accommodate an A4 sheet so we could use printed charts (which you can access above)

 The eyepieces are held in two internal timber shelves.